STORM-IRIT/Radium-Engine/Docs/model.md

 See the structure of the default plugins for an example of a working plugin.
 So far three default plugin exist:
-* *Animation* handles an animation skeleton and can play keyframed animations.
+* *Animation* handles an animation skeleton and can play keyframe animations.
 * *Skinning* uses a geometric skinning method (like linear blend skinning or dual quaternion).
 See also the Radium-PluginExample project: https://github.com/STORM-IRIT/Radium-PluginExample for ToonShader and LaplacianSmoothing.